En español | Any registered voter can request an absentee ballot, but you’ll need another registered voter or a notary as a witness.

 No. Minnesotans don’t affiliate with a party when they register to vote, so you can choose which primary in which to participate.
 But you can vote in only one party’s primary.

 Once you receive your ballot, you’ll need a witness signature from a notary or from another registered voter.
-You can return your ballot by mail or in person.
+Return your ballot by mail or in person.

 Yes.
 Check the status of your absentee ballot using the state’s voter information portal.

-Yes, you can cast an absentee ballot in person at your county elections office and, in some cases, at your city clerk’s office.
-Hours vary by day and by location, so contact your county elections office for more information.
+You can cast an absentee ballot in person at your county elections office and, in some cases, at your city clerk’s office starting 46 days before an election.
+Under a law that takes effect in 2024, the hours that these voting locations are open will be extended before a general election.
+Contact your county elections office for more information.

 Polls are generally open from 7 a.m. to 8 p.m. — towns with populations below 500 may not open polling places before 10 a.m.
 You should be allowed to vote if you’re in line before the polls close.
 Use the state’s voter information portal to find your polling location and hours.